 How to Get From Barcelona Airport to the City Centre

-This post describes the transport options available for getting from Barcelona Airport to the city centre.
-Which one is best for you depends on several factors, including; arrival time, the number of people in your party, which area of the city you are staying in and your budget.
+This article outlines the transportation options for travelling from Barcelona Airport to the city centre.
+The best choice for you depends on several factors: arrival time, the number of people in your party, which area of the city you are staying in, and your budget.

-Please note that the information in this post refers to Barcelona Airport, also known as Josep Taradellas Barcelona-El Prat Airport or simply BCN (the airport’s IATA location code).
-If you arrive at Girona – Costa Brava or Reus airports, you should read this post.
+Please note that the information in this post refers to Barcelona’s main airport, also known as Josep Taradellas Barcelona-El Prat Airport or simply BCN (the airport’s IATA location code).
+If your flight lands at Girona-Costa Brava or Reus airports, you should read this post.

 Barcelona airport terminal T1